About the Coronavirus Pandemic (Graphs as of April 29, 2021

 Current projection (What the modelers think will most likely happen)

-This scenario is forecasting 3 daily deaths on June 1, 2021.
+This scenario is forecasting 1 daily death on August 1, 2021.

 Below is the current (March 3, 2021) IHME model displaying actual and projected deaths per day.